nodejs/node/CONTRIBUTING.md

 ### Step 8: Landing

-In order to get landed, a Pull Request needs to be reviewed and [approved](#getting-approvals-for-your-pull-request) by at least one Node.js Collaborator and pass a
+In order to land, a Pull Request needs to be reviewed and [approved](#getting-approvals-for-your-pull-request) by at least one Node.js Collaborator and pass a
 [CI (Continuous Integration) test run](#ci-testing).